 So how would that work?
 How do you actually build a market-beating portfolio that always behaves like the FTSE 100 when it was recovering from the 2003 or 2009 market lows?

 I guess the first thing to do is look again at the FTSE 100 and really drill into our heads what it is that makes these indices so hard to beat for professional and private investors alike.

 I’m sure market historians could correct me on this one, but the general assumption is that the FTSE 100 is never going to go to zero, and if it ever did, we’d have better things to worry about anyway, like food and shelter.

 What’s so great about this is that it means you can get into the market at crazy low valuations and not have to fear a permanent loss of money.
 Okay, so there may be some fear about getting in when everybody else is buying gold and baseball bats, but if history is any guide, that’s usually the best time.

 Compare that with investing in individual companies.
-If you buy in at low valuations there is often a significant risk that it will be money down the drain.
-Unlike the FTSE 100, individual companies do go bust and most of the time shareholders get nothing back whatsoever (other than an education in what to avoid).
+If you buy in at low valuations, there is often a significant risk that it will be money down the drain.
+Unlike the FTSE 100, individual companies do go bust, and most of the time, shareholders get nothing back whatsoever (other than an education on what to avoid).

 Indices grow their earnings power and dividends faster than inflation most of the time